reinauer/identify/docs/faq.md

 > **My Agnus 8375 is reported as Agnus 8372.**

-Yes, unfortunately the chips cannot be distinguished on software side.
+Yes, unfortunately these chips cannot be distinguished on software side.

 > **The PowerPC clock isn't accurate.**